-The aim of the pan-London scope of Women Against Harmful Practices (WAHP) is to address an identified gap in the provision of a co-ordinated, specialist service.
-In our model we have developed a two-pronged response to harmful practices which includes the provision of support to survivors; raising awareness to increase early identification of those at risk and improve institutional responses.
+The pan-London scope of Ending Harmful Practices addresses an identified gap in the provision of a coordinated, specialist service and has developed a two-pronged response to harmful practices through the provision of support to survivors, as well as awareness raising to increase early identification of those at risk and improve institutional responses.

 - Services in a range of languages, including Farsi, Somali, Arabic, English, Pashtu, Turkish, Kurdish, Urdu, Punjabi, Gujarati, Portuguese, French and Swahili